 Miniature-sized cheesecakes with a cinnamon-sugar swirl and a cream cheese topping.
 These mini desserts taste just like a cinnamon roll in a cheesecake form.
 (Photos updated 2/3/16).

 If you’ve been reading my blog for any length of time, you’ve probably noticed my obsession with miniature desserts.
 Namely miniature cheesecakes.
 Not only have there been lemon-blueberry cheesecakes here, but red velvet ones have made their debut as well.
 And those were covered in oreos and a chocolate ganache.
 Mmmmmm.

 Clearly, I love mini desserts.
 And cheesecake is on my mind way more than is probably normal.

 These cheesecakes have swirls on cinnamon sugar goodness and are covered (drenched?) in a cream cheese frosting.
 Just how I love cinnamon rolls.
 The more frosting = the better.

-But the cinnamon sugar swirl – now that’s where things are get a ‘lil crazy.
-Melted butter, cinnamon, and brown sugar are mixed to create the *perfect* cinnamon-sugar filling.
-That filling gets swirled into the cheesecake.
-In two places!
-On top of the graham cracker crust, you’ll spoon out a bit of the cheesecake filling, then some of the cinnamon-sugar filling gets swirled around.
-Layer a bit more cheesecake and top it off with more cinnamon-sugar swirled in.
+And of course, there has to be a cinnamon swirl in these cinnamon roll cheesecakes — softened butter, cinnamon, and brown sugar are mixed to create the *perfect* cinnamon-sugar filling.
+That filling gets swirled into the cheesecake TWICE.
+First, on top of the graham cracker crust, you’ll spoon out a bit of the cheesecake filling, then some of the cinnamon-sugar filling gets swirled around.
+And next, you’ll layer a bit more cheesecake and top it off with more cinnamon-sugar swirled in.

 - 1 tablespoon brown sugar